-In the Arkona Basin, cyanobacteria biomass decreased strongly during the investigation period.
-Indeed, the lowest mean biomass was found in 2018 with a seasonal maximum of only 38 $\mu$ g/L on 4 August.
+In the Arkona Basin, cyanobacteria biomass seems to decrease during the investigation period.
+Indeed, the lowest mean biomass was found in 2017 with a seasonal maximum of only 110 μ g/L on 13 August.
+However, statistical analysis of data from the Arkona Basin does not show significant trend for cyanobacteria biomass but only decreasing trend for genus Aphanizomenon (forming 57% of the biomass of cyanobacteria on average).

 In the Bay of Mecklenburg, blooms are not usual, but they may reach the coasts occasionally, e.g. in 2003 and 2006, when beaches had to be closed because of nuisance cyanobacteria blooms.
 Differences occurred between samplings from 0-10 m depth and samplings from the surface only.
-Samplings of the upper 10 m in the open sea revealed cyanobacterial biomass exceeding 100 $\mu$ g/L in the years 2006, 2010 and 2011 in the series from 2004 to 2013 presented by Schneider et al. (2015).
-The surface samples from coastal and open sea stations showed biomass peaks in 1993, 1994, 2006, 2013 and 2016 (Fig. 2 g).
-In 2018, high cyanobacteria biomass of 588 $\mu$ g/L was found at the Mecklenburg coast only on 17 July and was dominated by Nodularia (Wasmund et al. 2019).
+Samplings of the upper 10 m in the open sea revealed cyanobacterial biomass exceeding 100 μ g/L in the years 2006, 2010 and 2011 in the series from 2004 to 2013 presented by Schneider et al. (2015).
+The surface samples from coastal and open sea stations showed biomass peaks in 1993, 1994, 2006, 2013 and 2016 (Fig. 2 b).
+In 2018, high cyanobacteria biomass of 588 μ g/L was found at the Mecklenburg coast only on 17 July and was dominated by Nodularia (Wasmund et al. 2019), similarly to the maximum recorded on July 16, 2019 amounting to 370 μ g/L. The Seasonal Mann-Kendall test carried out for the Bay of Mecklenburg showed statistically significant upward trends in the biomass of all diazotrophic cyanobacteria under consideration (Tab.
+1).

-Data from the Bay of Mecklenburg and Kiel Bight were considered for the first time in the BSEFS report of 2015.
+Data from the Bay of Mecklenburg and Kiel Bight were considered for the first time in the BSEFS report in 2015.
 Data were delivered by State Agencies (footnotes 3 and 13) and from the coastal monitoring of the IOW (station Heiligendamm = "HD"; see Wasmund et al. 2019).
 All these data originated from surface samples (about 1 m depth); the few samples from 0-10 m depth were excluded from the analysis in order to prevent mixing of different methods.

-The cyanobacterial biomass in Kiel Bight, starting in 2000, was generally low (maximum summer average 167 $\mu$ g/L in 2012) and is thus not presented in a figure.
+The cyanobacterial biomass in Kiel Bight, starting in 2000, was generally low (maximum summer average 167 μ g/L in 2012) and is thus not presented in a figure.
 The biomass peak samples were almost exclusively dominated by Dolichospermum.